Air Force One Is Down

-Air Force One Is Down is a 2013 action television miniseries divided in two parts loosely based on a story by Alistair MacLean that was improvised on a 1981 novel by John Denis.
+Air Force One Is Down is a 2013 two-part action television miniseries loosely based on a story by Alistair MacLean that was improvised on a 1981 novel by John Denis.
 The film stars Jeremy Sisto, Jamie Thomas King, Emilie de Ravin, Rupert Graves, Ken Duken and Linda Hamilton.

 Plot

 Episode I

 Fergus Markey (Sisto) is given a flashback of children who were killed by an infamous mass-murderer by the name of Arkady Dragutin, and decides to avenge them.
 When he arrives in front of Dragutin's safe house, he is denied access.
 He and his allies breach the property, leading to an instant gunfight.
 Meanwhile, a black vehicle is on the loose, using decoys as defense.
 Despite this, Markey manages to catch up and arrest Dragutin.
 At Dragutin's trial in The Hague, the judge sentences him to life imprisonment as a punishment for masterminding wars in the process of creating a so-called "Greater Serbia."
 A furious Dragutin vows to "rip the heart out of Europe".

 The U.S. president Harriet Rowntree is scheduled for a flight to Serbia to discuss their negotiations with NATO.
 At the Russian Embassy in London, the Russian defense minister Dimitri Kozinski insists Serbia has legal rights to join NATO.
 Channel 7 news reporter Francesca Romero (alias of her real name Nadia Sierri) is having conversation with Steven Featherstone (King).
 A woman named Irene Burak warns him Kozinski may be executed by the FSB, due to a strong connection with the Western world.
 The two enter a parking lot, but are ambushed an unidentified black vehicle, and Burak is taken away.
 Dragutin does a stealth-method conversation with his right-hand Milosz Petrovic (Duken) in Maryland that everything is going as "planned".

 At the Air Force Base in Washington, a maintenance man inserts radioactive tanks onto the landing gear compartment.
 Romero boards the aircraft minutes from departure.
 In a small town in Serbia, Markey and other men are breaching Petrovic's residency.
 However, once they search for him, Markey realizes the men are allies of Petrovic, but are silently taken out.